fwborges/dna-simian-challenge/README.md

 # DNA Simian Challenge

 Api Rest which is responsible to verify DNA Chain and returns if is simian or not.
+This Api was built based on clean architecture principles.

 # Instructions: